shaileshiet31/shailesh_331829/README.md

 # whether simulation project

+to run-->WhetherSimulationEngine.java  main method is entry point to simulation engine

 this project is used to simulate whether data at the entry point of the program it will ask for fallowing inputs:
 1)no of records to generate